Mathematica Inc.: Research centers

 In 2010, Mathematica established the Center on Health Care Effectiveness (CHCE), a resource for policymakers, the public, and other stakeholders.

 In 2013, Mathematica established the Center for International Policy Research and Evaluation (CIPRE).
 Its focus is to provide research-based information to funders and policymakers addressing global development issues.

 Structure

 Mathematica operates three business divisions: health, human services, and international research.
-Today, the company centers on research consultation for policy topics including disability, early childhood, education, family support, health, international, labor, and nutrition.
 The company specializes in program evaluation, policy analysis, survey design, data collection, data management, and interpretation.
+Policy topics include disability, early childhood, education, family support, health, international, labor, and nutrition.

-In recent years, it has begun offering services in data science, design, and visualization.
+After almost 20 years as an employee-owned company, Mathematica started offering an Employee Stock Ownership Plan (ESOP) in 2005.
+In recent years, Mathematica has begun offering services in data science, design, and visualization.